React Native

 onEvent

 This event is called when certain events occur in the SDK.
 With this callback, you will be able to understand how a user is progressing through their lifecycle of authenticating to a merchant.
-This event is an object with three string properties containing the event name, merchant name, and task id.
+The following list contains all possible events emitted in the KnotEvent.event

 Other Options

-Knot clears cookies for security purposes, so if you use cookies in your app on Android, you can allow list your domains using the domainUrls option.
-This is uncommon.
+Knot clears cookies for security purposes.
+If your app relies on cookies, you can allowlist specific domains using the domainUrls

 openCardOnFileSwitcher({